Structural clay tile: 1850s-1870s

 The first recorded use of structural clay tile in the United States was in 1853.
 Frederick A. Peterson designed hand-shaped clay ovals that he placed between I-beams and covered with cement to create flooring.
 Peterson debuted his method in the Cooper Union Building in New York City.

 However, Peterson's method was not mass-produced or replicated until the 1870s.
 In 1871, Balthasar Kreischer and George H. Johnson patented a new method similar to Peterson's, based on earlier precedents including those of British architect Joseph Bunnett in 1858, as well as designs by Peterson.
 Each of these methods emerged out of a growing need to fireproof buildings following massive fires across the United States during that last quarter of the nineteenth century.

-Prior to the widespread use structural clay tile, brick and masonry construction dominated fireproofing techniques.
-However, brick and masonry construction, especially vaulting, was heavy, was time consuming to construct, and required the construction of costly custom formwork.
+Before the widespread use structural clay tile, brick and masonry construction dominated fireproofing techniques.
+However, brick and masonry construction, especially vaulting, was heavy, time-consuming to construct, and required the construction of costly custom formwork.
 Structural clay tile offered a lighter, faster, and simpler alternative.

-An interlocking system of angular clay tiles that were fit together with a keystone became popular in the early 1870s, after designs by Vincent Garcin were mass produced to create flat segmented arches.
+In the early 1870s, an interlocking system of angular clay tiles, designed to fit together with a keystone, gained popularity following the mass production of Vincent Garcin's designs for flat segmented arches.
 This flat segmented arch, developed by Garcin, was first used in the United States at the New York Post Office, Kendall Building in Chicago, and the Singer Manufacturing Building in St. Louis, becoming the most prolific use of hollow clay tile until the end of the century.